signalfx/integrations/collectd-couchbase/docs/gauge.bucket.quota.rawRAM.md

 ---
 title: rawRAM
-brief: Amount of raw RAM used by the bucket (bytes) - available in detailed mode
+brief: Amount of raw RAM used by the bucket (bytes).
 metric_type: gauge
 ---
 ### rawRAM gauge

-This is bucket related metric.
-Amount of raw RAM used by the bucket (bytes) - available in detailed mode.
+Amount of raw RAM used by the bucket (bytes)..